cssanimation/gulp-sass-starter/README.md

 Before starting, you'll need [Node](https://nodejs.org/) (which includes NPM).

+If using OSX, I'd recommend this guide to [getting set up with Node and NPM](http://www.johnpapa.net/how-to-use-npm-global-without-sudo-on-osx/).

+Then install Gulp using `npm install -g gulp`.
+This installs Gulp globally and is needed later.

-Then, clone this repo to your local computer using this command:
+Clone this repo to your local computer using this command:

     git clone git@github.com:cssanimation/gulp-sass-starter.git starter